shoebot/shoebot/doc/source/cli_flags.rst

 .. data:: --outputfile <FILENAME>, -o <FILENAME>

    Run in headless mode, outputting the result directly to a file.

    Supported extensions are ``.png``, ``.svg``, ``.pdf`` and ``.ps``.

 .. data:: --socketserver, -s

-   Run a socket server for external variable control.
+   Run a :ref:`socket server <socketserver>` for controlling live variables from other programs.

 .. data:: --serverport <PORT>, -s <PORT>